A Robust Large-Period Discrete Time Crystal and its Signature in a Digital Quantum Computer: Results

-\RBB{To conclude, our numerics have confirmed that our system represents a genuine $4T$-DTC based on its three defining characteristics that persist at general parameter values: (i) the many-body Floquet eigenstates are long-range correlated ($\chi_{zz}$ is finite and increases monotonically with the system size), (ii) the corresponding Floquet quasienergies exhibit $\pi/2$-shifted spectral gap ($s_{\pi/2}$ is finite and increases monotonically with the system size), and (iii) the period-quadrupling behavior lasts longer with increase in the system size (the subharmonic peaks at $1/4$ and $3/4$ the driving frequency increase monotonically with the system size).}
+To conclude, our \tc{thorough} numerics have confirmed that our system represents a genuine $4T$-DTC based on its three defining characteristics that persist at general parameter values \RBB{and various initial states}: (i) the many-body Floquet eigenstates are long-range correlated ($\chi_{zz}$ is finite and increases monotonically with the system size), (ii) the corresponding Floquet quasienergies exhibit $\pi/2$-shifted spectral gap ($s_{\pi/2}$ is finite and increases monotonically with the system size), (iii) the period-quadrupling behavior lasts longer with increase in the system size (the subharmonic peaks at $1/4$ and $3/4$ the driving frequency increase monotonically with the system size).